 Their lot sizes and fibre types were usually not suited to the larger wool

-You can see more photos from the scouring process in a collection online at
+You can see photos from the scouring process in our collection online at

-We have several spinning wheels at the National Wool Museum.
-Including a collection from Wlodzimierz Zakrzewski, a Polish mechanical engineer who immigrated to Australia after World War 2.
+The Museum has several spinning wheels, including a collection from Wlodzimierz Zakrzewski, a Polish mechanical engineer who immigrated to Australia after World War 2.
 He started making spinning wheels to support his wife Sonya Carrington’s career as a tapestry weaver and teacher, in the end making 400 wheels over 30 years!
 The designs became known as Carrington Wheels.

-We are fortunate to have a number of skilled spinners in our volunteer group who demonstrate the skill for visitors to watch.
+The Museum is fortunate to have a number of skilled spinners in our volunteer group who run demonstrations for visitors.
 Many are enthralled by the quiet and beautiful rhythm.
 One of our volunteers Kate, tells us what it’s like to bring this ‘lost art’ to life…

 I volunteer at the Wool Museum mostly doing spinning.
 I sit at my wheel and people stop to watch and chat.

 ‘My mother used to spin back in the old country’ older people might say that their mother used a spindle and not a wheel.
 A lot of women say that they have a wheel at home but never use it, either they are busy working, or their hands aren't up to it anymore.

 With children I ask, ‘what am I doing?’ or ‘what is this?’ and I get answers ranging from ‘that is a sewing machine’ to ‘you are making wool’.
 Parents ask which part of the wheel pricked the finger in the fairy tale.

 So, this is a spinning wheel, I am making yarn (not string or wool) and I am spinning fibre from sheep, alpaca, silk, or a mix of any or all of those.
 I never prick my finger unless there is grass seed or thorn in a fleece when I am spinning unwashed fibre.